swarnaHub/ConjNLI/README.md

 RoBERTa-PA | [Saha et al., 2020]() | 10-20-2020 | 64.88 | 87.75/87.63 | 66.30
 RoBERTa-IAFT | [Saha et al., 2020]() | 10-20-2020 | 69.18 | 86.93/86.81 | 67.90

-### ConjNLI Submission
+## ConjNLI Submission

-If you want your results to be showed on the Scoreboard, please email us (swarna@cs.unc.edu) with the name of the entry, a link to your method, and your model prediction files.
+If you want your results to be shown on the Scoreboard, please email us (swarna@cs.unc.edu) with the name of the entry, a link to your method, and your model prediction files.
 Specifically, you should send us four model prediction files, one for ConjNLI Dev set, two for MNLI matched/mismatched Dev sets and another for ConjNLI test set.
 Each prediction file should be a text file with one label per line, in the order of the examples.
 A sample prediction file is shown in ```data/NLI/sample_prediction.txt```.

+## Trained Models
+We also release our trained models [here]().
+You can reproduce the results from the paper by running the corresponding evaluation scripts.

-### Citation
+## Citation
 ```
 @inproceedings{saha2020conjnli,
   title={ConjNLI: Natural Language Inference over Conjunctive Sentences},